-- 1 jar of tomato sauce OR 3 cups homemade tomato sauce (see my homemade Tomato Sauce recipe)
+- 1 jar of tomato sauce or 3 cups homemade tomato sauce

 - Place the breadcrumbs in a small bowl, pour in the milk, and stir to combine.
 Set aside.

-- Arrange the meatballs spaced slightly apart on a baking sheet.
-Bake at 400 degrees for 25 to 30 minutes.
+- Place on baking sheet and bake for 25 to 30 minutes.
 The meatballs are done when cooked through and the outsides are browned.

 - Toss spaghetti and meatballs in sauce and enjoy!